What is coal seam gas?

 Exploration and production

-The exploration and production of CSG began in Australia in 1996, although methane gas in coal seams was first accessed during the early days of coal mining.
-CSG from the Sydney Harbour Colliery in Balmain was compressed and sold as an industrial and motor fuel in the 1900s.
-Learn about CSG exploration and production.
+An overview of CSG exploration and production in NSW, which began at Sydney Harbour Colliery in Balmain when CSG was compressed and sold as an industrial and motor fuel in the 1900s.

 How is coal seam gas extracted?